Manasu (film): Soundtrack

-The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 2000, features 5 tracks.
+The soundtrack was composed by Deva.

 Reception

-Malathi Rangarajan of The Hindu said, "As a young man of very few words who is always serious and pensive, Shakti makes a mark.
-The heroine Oviya could have been a little more expressive [..]
+Malathi Rangarajan of The Hindu said, "As a young man of very few words who is always serious and pensive, Shakti makes a mark" and Oviya "could have been a little more expressive [..]
 The dialogue at every point, seems to have been written after giving a lot of thought to the questions that would arise in the viewer's minds.
 The arguments and counters of the characters bear evidence to this fact".
 A critic from the portal TamilBeat.com wrote of Abdul Rehman's work "he has not allowed the camera to overpower his narration goes to his credit, but Rehman chooses the same old college campus romance with its clichéd scenes as his backdrop".